-The Missing Peace blurs all the traditional boundaries between fiction and fact, intrigue and romance, adventure and literature.
-Inspired by extensive travels in the Middle East and Central Asia—and a long-time love affair with the classic Cold War spy novels of John Le Carré and Len Deighton—this upmarket thriller draws heavily on factual events and technical details, all footnoted for easy reference.
+The Missing Peace blurs all the boundaries between fiction and fact, intrigue and romance, adventure and literature.
+Inspired by extensive travels in the Middle East and Central Asia, and a long-time love affair with the classic Cold War spy novels of John Le Carré and Len Deighton, this upmarket thriller draws heavily on factual events and technical details, all footnoted for easy reference.

-Sonya Aronovsky enlists a Jesuit Harvard professor, Father Daniel Callan, to help her translate and locate the source of a mysterious manuscript she has found in her late mother’s possessions, believing it holds the key to where her father—a Soviet-era helicopter pilot—went MIA twenty years ago.
+Israeli scholar, Sonya Aronovsky, enlists a Harvard Jesuit professor to help her translate and locate the source of a mysterious manuscript she has found in her late mother’s possessions, believing it holds the key to where her father, a Soviet-era helicopter pilot, went missing in action twenty years ago.

 But Father Daniel Callan’s brilliant student—and former lover—is not who he thinks she is.
 In fact, Sonya is a deep-cover Mossad agent running a sting operation to ensnare “Wild Boar,” the sadistic arms dealer who brokers missiles to conflict zones and traffics girls for his sex club in Istanbul.
 Her irresistible bait is a dozen “suitcase” tactical nuclear weapons, which Sonya believes her father was secretly transporting out of Afghanistan in 1989 when his gunship mysteriously disappeared in the Hindu Kush mountains.